reach-sh/reach-developer-portal/en/books/essentials/development-environment/index.md

 # Development Environment

+This page helps you set up the development environment used in many of the examples throughout this site.
+Be sure to complete [Quick Start](/en/books/essentials/quick-start/) first.

 ## Add reach to path

 If you add `~/reach` to your `PATH` environment variable, you can use `reach <command>` to run the [reach](https://github.com/reach-sh/reach-lang/blob/master/reach) script from any current working directory.
 Otherwise, use `~/reach/reach <command>` to do the same.